Spectroscopic Signatures for the Dark Bose-Einstein Condensation of Spatially Indirect Excitons

-Once the electrostatic trap has been optically loaded, we quantify the relative occupation of the excitons "spin" states as the total density is decreased by radiative recombination of bright indirect excitons (Fig. 1.d).
-This is achieved by varying the delay to the laser excitation (Fig. 1.e) while monitoring the integrated intensity of the photoluminescence, its spectral linewidth and energy position.
-The latter quantity, $E_\mathrm{X}$, is used to quantify the total density, i.e., including both bright and dark excitons.
-Indeed, $E_\mathrm{X}$ reflects repulsive dipolar interactions between indirect excitons \cite{Ivanov_2010,Schindler_08,Rapaport_09}.
-At first order, this contribution yields a blue-shift of the photoluminescence energy which scales as $u_0 n_\mathrm{x}$, $n_\mathrm{x}$ denoting the exciton density.
-The exact magnitude of $u_0$ is still investigated theoretically, however it seems accepted that $u_0 n_\mathrm{x}\sim$ 1meV for $n_\mathrm{x}\sim$ 10$^{10}$ cm$^{-2}$ \cite{Ivanov_2010}.
-In our experiments the blue shift of the photoluminescence emission is inferred by comparing E$_\mathrm{X}$ to its value at the latest delays ($\sim$ 300 ns after termination of the laser excitation).
-Moreover, the photoluminescence integrated intensity (I$_\mathrm{X}$) allows us to extract the fraction of bright excitons in the trap.
+To quantify the total exciton density, i.e., including both bright and dark excitons with total "spins" equal to ($\pm$1) and ($\pm$2) respectively, we study the dynamics of the photoluminescence energy $E_\mathrm{X}$.
+Indeed, $E_\mathrm{X}$ is given by repulsive dipolar interactions between excitons \cite{Zim_08,Ivanov_2010,Schindler_08} and we verified experimentally that these repulsions yield a blue-shift of $E_\mathrm{X}$ scaling as $u_0 n_\mathrm{x}$ in the dilute regime (see Figure 5.b).
+Note that it is expected theoretically that $u_0 n_\mathrm{x}\sim$ 1meV for an exciton density $n_\mathrm{x}\sim$ 10$^{10}$ cm$^{-2}$ \cite{Ivanov_2010}.
+In our studies, the blueshift of the photoluminescence is actually computed as the difference between E$_\mathrm{X}$ and its value at the latest delays, i.e. when the density in the trap yields a vanishing blueshift \cite{Snoke_2009} (350 ns after termination of the laser excitation).
+Moreover, we analyse the dynamics of the photoluminescence integrated intensity I$_\mathrm{X}$ in order to extract the fraction of bright excitons in the trap.
 Indeed, I$_\mathrm{X}$ is directly given by the product between the density of bright excitons and their optical decay rate (1/$\tau_\mathrm{opt}$).
-By comparing the variations of I$_\mathrm{X}$ and $E_\mathrm{X}$, we then infer the fraction of dark excitons.
-Finally, to estimate the strength of inhomogeneous broadening but also to confirm that indirect excitons are brought to lower temperatures as T$_\mathrm{b}$ is decreased, we analyze the photoluminescence linewidth ($\Gamma_\mathrm{X}$) together with the spatial distribution of the exciton cloud in the trap.
+By comparing the dynamics of I$_\mathrm{X}$ and $E_\mathrm{X}$ at different bath temperatures T$_\mathrm{b}$ we then infer the occupation of dark states for any given total density in the trap.